mvolkmann/blog/src/smalltalk.md

 - In the dialog that appears,
   select a category of morphs and then a specific kind.

+To explicitly set the size of a morph, send it the `morphExtent:` message with a `Point` value.
+For example, `myMorph morphExtent: 200@100`.

 Only a small set of morphs is provided by default.
 A good source of additional morphs is the package "UI-Tools".
 To install this: